 A fire in your home is a tragedy.
-Whether small or large, a blaze destroys precious memories made in the house.
+Whether small food fire or large, a blaze destroys precious memories made in the house.
 After focusing on the mental and physical health of you and your loved ones, it’s time to start the cleaning up process.

 Items that remain after the damage should bring you some comfort, but a lingering smoke smell will only bring up bad memories.
 The guide will go over cleaning solutions specifically tailored to eliminate smoke particles.
 Let’s get started.

 Why is Smoke Smell so Clingy?